 The Josiah Henson Park is part of the National Park Service National Underground Railroad Network to Freedom program.

 After extensive public outreach a master plan for the development of Josiah Henson Park was approved and adopted in December 2010.
-Our Park Development Division has begun the facility planning for this park.
-Visit the facility planning project web page for information on the progress of this project.
+Our Park Development Division has completed the design planning for this park.
+Visit the project web page for information on the progress of this project.